psf/pyperf/doc/api.rst

    A benchmark run result is made of multiple samples.

    *samples* must be a non-empty sequence of numbers (``float``) greater than zero.
 Usually, *samples* is a list of number of seconds.
+Samples must be normalized per loop iteration (total of outter and inner loops).

+   *warmups* is an optional sequence of ``(loops: int, sample: float)`` tuples where *sample* must be greater than zero.
+Warmup samples must not be normalized per loop iteration, they must be "raw" samples.

    Samples must not be equal to zero.
 If a sample is zero, use more loop iterations: see :ref:`Runs, samples, warmups, outter and inner loops
    <loops>`.

-   *samples* must contains at least ``1`` sample.

-   Samples are normalized value per loop iteration.

    Set *collect_metadata* to false to not collect system metadata.